learn-co-curriculum/dsc-derivatives-intro/README.md

 ## Understanding the rate of change

-To introduce derivatives, let's introduce a new example.
+To introduce derivatives, let's introduce a new example, and we'll go back to the housing example later on.
 Say that we want a function that represents a person taking a jog.
 We'll represent this by drawing the following straight line.

 ```python